GonzalezLab/MCHelper/README.md

 ## Testing:
 <a name="testing"/>
-To test MCHelper, we provide some example inputs and also the expected results to allow you to compare with your own outputs.
+To test MCHelper, we provide some example inputs and also the expected results (located at Test_dir/) to allow you to compare with your own outputs.
 To check MCHelper is running properly, you can do:

 First, activate the anaconda enviroment:
 ```